Full electrolytic capacitor replacement, preventative or to fix leakage and age-related faults.

 Dead Sega Mega-CD 2 that turned out to have a single blown fuse.
 Fuse replaced, region-free BIOS installed, then fully recapped in a follow-up session.
 Also tidied up some interesting factory bodge cap placements along the way.

-Recap and 7805 voltage regulator replacement on an already RGB-modified Sega Master System II.
+Recap and a 7805 voltage regulator swap on an already RGB-modified Sega Master System II, refreshing the ageing electrolytics and the power regulation in one pass.

-Full maintenance on this NEC PC Engine SuperGrafx: recap, voltage regulator and jailbar fix caps.
+Full maintenance on a NEC PC Engine SuperGrafx: a recap, a voltage regulator swap and jailbar-fix caps.
 Now pairs nicely with an EDFX in a mini-IFU shell.

 My first professional monitor, a 14-inch Sony PVM-14L2 Trinitron PVM.
 Chassis cleaned, dielectric grease on the anode, neck board recapped.
 Savon Pat's full cap kit is queued for a later session.